-1 The successful completion of Mathematics U127 with a minimum grade of C fulfills the Group II Mathematics requirement.
-The additional three hours are made up as electives.
-2.4 minimum arada of Cic required

-- 3 A biology course used to meet biology major requirements may not be taken more than twice.
+- 1 The successful completion of Mathematics U127 with a minimum grade of C fulfills the Group II Mathematics requirement.
+The additional three hours are made up as electives. - 2 A minimum grade of C is required. - 3 A biology course used to meet biology major requirements may not be taken more than twice.
 Attempts include receiving a "W," "WF," and "Audit."
-Appeals to this policy may be made to the Chair of Natural Sciences. - 4 To receive a biology degree, students must complete at least 15 hours of major course credit at USC Upstate. - 5 A minimum of two 500-level courses (excluding U599) must be completed.
+Appeals to this policy may be made to the Chair of Natural Sciences. - 4 To receive a biology degree, students must complete at least 15 hours of major course credit at USC Unstate. - 5 A minimum of two 500-level courses (excluding U599) must be completed.
 A maximum of 4 hours from BIOL U581, U583L or U582 may be counted for 500-level credit.
-A total of 11 courses in the major are required. - 6 Students who do not complete a minor must complete at least 12 upper-level credits beyond major requirements and supporting courses.
-Courses must be at 300-level or higher or be included on the list of courses that count for cognate credit. - 7 Up to 6 hours (8 hours if lab courses) of general education (less than 300-level) may be used to satisfy requirements of a minor.
+A total of 11 courses in the major are required.
+Delete the red words. - 6 For the Biology Bachelor of Arts degree, CHEM 332 and CHEM 332L may be substituted for a 300-level biology lecture and laboratory course, respectively. - 7 Students who do not complete a minor must complete at least 12 upper-level credits beyond major requirements and supporting courses.
+Courses must be at 300-level or higher or be included on the list of courses that count for cognate credit. - 8 Up to 6 hours (8 hours if lab courses) of general education (less than 300-level) may be used to satisfy requirements of a minor. - 9 For the Biology Bachelor of Arts degree, only Statistics (Mathematics U102 or Psychology U225) is required as supporting course.